Santa Clara Truck Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-You may face a lifetime of expenses if you are injured in a commercial truck accident in Santa Clara, California, due to mounting medical bills, vehicle repairs, and possibly an inability to return to work.
-Founded by renowned attorney Arash Khorsandi, Esq., Arash Law is a well-established law firm serving accident victims across California.
-Our Santa Clara truck accident lawyers will thoroughly investigate your crash to determine all liable parties and ensure they are held fully accountable.
+Depending on your specific circumstances, you may face a lifetime of expenses if you were injured in a commercial truck accident in Santa Clara, California.
+You may need to deal with mounting medical bills, vehicle repairs, and possibly an inability to return to work.
+Arash Law is a law firm serving accident victims throughout California.
+Our Santa Clara truck accident lawyers will examine your case to identify who may be responsible and help you seek compensation.

 In addition to concerns about possible driver fatigue, truck drivers can still be subject to many of the same mistakes other drivers make that can cause traffic accidents.
 Truck drivers, for instance, can become distracted by cell phones or other objects within their vehicles, and such common mistakes can lead to devastating crashes.